Transform Logs --> Bowls

 Cutting the Log

 When you are ready to cut the log into blanks, it is helpful to understand that the middle of the log is called the 'pith' and is the tree stem.
 This area is very unstable, tends to dry unevenly, and should not be included in your turning blanks.
-Following the diagram below will allow you to cut two bowl blanks from a log while avoiding the volatile pith area.
+Following the diagram below allows you to safely cut two bowl blanks from a single log while avoiding the volatile pith, resulting in material that’s far more predictable when refining cuts with scrapers.

 Once you've cut your blanks don't forget to mark, seal and store them in a dry area until you are ready to mount them on the lathe.